Chemical toilet

-A chemical toilet collects human excreta in a holding tank and uses chemicals to minimize odors.
-They do not require a connection to a water supply and are used in a variety of situations.
+A chemical toilet collects human waste in a holding tank and uses chemicals to minimize odors.
+They do not require a connection to a water supply and are used in a wide variety of situations.
 These toilets are usually, but not always, self-contained and movable.
-A chemical toilet is structured around a relatively small tank, which needs to be emptied frequently.
+A chemical toilet is structured around a relatively small tank, which requires frequent emptying.
 It is not connected to a hole in the ground (like a pit latrine), nor to a septic tank, nor is it plumbed into a municipal system leading to a sewage treatment plant.
 When the tank is emptied, the contents are usually pumped into a sanitary sewer or directly to a treatment plant.

-The portable toilets used on construction sites and at large gatherings such as music festivals are well-known types of chemical toilet.
+The enclosed portable toilets used on construction sites and at large gatherings such as music festivals are well-known types of chemical toilets.
 As they are usually used for short periods and because of their high prices, they are mostly rented rather than bought, often including servicing and cleaning.

-A simpler type of chemical toilet may be used in travel trailers (caravans) and on small boats.
+A simpler, unenclosed, chemical toilet may be used in camping, travel trailers (caravans) and on small boats.

 Many chemical toilets use a blue dye in the bowl water.
 In the past, disinfection was generally carried out by mixing formaldehyde, bleach, or similar chemicals with the toilet water when flushed.
 Modern formulations are nitrate-based and work biologically.

 Names

-Chemical toilets are a type of portable toilet and are also known by various tradenames, such as Port-a-John and Porta-Potty (American English), Portaloo (British English), honey bucket, or sanican.
-The last two are the names of companies and "Portaloo" is a British and European Community registered trade mark.
+Chemical toilets are a type of portable toilet and are also known by various tradenames, such as Port-a-John and Porta-Potty (American English), Portaloo (British English), honey bucket, the lavatory, or sanican.
+The last three are the names of companies and "Portaloo" is a British and European Community registered trade mark.

 Designs

-Chemical toilets are often used as a temporary solution, for example on construction sites or large gatherings, because of their durability and convenience.
+Enclosed chemical toilets are often used as a temporary solution, for example on construction sites or large gatherings, because of their durability and convenience.
 Most chemical toilets have black open-front U-shaped toilet seats with a cover.
-They are often constructed out of lightweight molded plastic.
+They are often constructed out of lightweight molded plastic or fiberglass.
+Most include lockable doors.

+While chemical toilet units are typically freestanding structures, their stability is augmented by the weight of the waste tank, which usually contains an empty liquid disinfectant dispenser and deodorizer.
+They can also be staked down to withstand high winds.

+In countries which use squat toilets, portable toilets also come in squat versions, with only the shoes touching a potentially soiled surface.

+Hybrid toilet designs, where users can squat or swing down a seat to sit on, have not been developed for portable toilets.